Mike loves to travel around his home country of the UK with its rich history, wonderful landscapes, and great days out.

-England, Britain, UK: They're All the Same Thing Aren't They?
+Meaning of England, Britain, UK: Are They the Same Country?

 The simple answer to this question is NO!!!